RuiQiHuang1832/Forager/README.md

 # Forager

-Press M to use map.
+"Tab" to save location
+"LEFT_SHIFT" to reset game

 ## To build .jar